sagemath/trac_to_gh/Issue 2909.md

 # Issue 2909: notebook -- implement a way of parsing script tags in output as they appear (but none that already appeared)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2909

 Original creator: was